ModernAppsNinja/modernappsninja.github.io/content/english/blog/adding-a-new-blog-post.md

 ---
 Anyone is welcome to submit relevant tutorial blogs to the ModernApps Learning Tutorials page.

-ModernApps Ninja Tutorials are technical blogs written in a way that educates the reader about a technology.
+ModernApps Tutorials are technical blogs written in a way that educates the reader about VMware Tanzu Modern Apps technologies.

 If you would like to add a tutorial blog or video, please follow the steps below